Skip to main content

 When most top models score above 90%, the benchmark stops being useful for distinguishing between them.
 A model scoring 93 vs 91 on HumanEval doesn't tell you much about which one will be better at your actual coding tasks.

 The problems in HumanEval are mostly introductory to intermediate difficulty — string manipulation, basic algorithms, and simple data structures.
-Frontier models have gotten too good at this level of coding.
+Frontier models have gotten too good at this level.

 What HumanEval misses